 Note that a part of your grading criteria is the performance of your parallel implementation on the largest dataset (d3) for both integer-sort and radix-sort.
 Therefore you should try to obtain the fastest running parallel program.
-As a guideline, for the larger dataset (d3) our serial isort runs in 6877346 cycles, and our parallel isort runs in 777748 cycles (speedup \sim 8.8) on the XMT FPGA computer.
+As a guideline, for the larger dataset (d3) our Serial Integer Sort runs in 6877346 cycles, and our Parallel Integer Sort runs in 777748 cycles (speedup \sim 8.8x) on the FPGA computer.
+Also our Serial Radix-Sort with k=2 runs in 64659107 cycles and our Parallel Radix-Sort with k=4 runs in 3563886 cycles (a speedup of \sim 18x).